-With Solution Deployment Manager, you can do the following in Virtualized Environment and Avaya Aura[®] Virtualized Appliance models:
+With Solution Deployment Manager, you can do the following in Virtualized Environment, Avaya Solutions Platform 130, and Avaya Aura® Virtualized Appliance Release 8.x or earlier models:

-- Deploy Avaya Aura[®] applications.

-- Upgrade and migrate Avaya Aura[®] applications.
+- Deploy Avaya Aura® applications. - Upgrade and migrate Avaya Aura[®] applications.

-- 😵 Note:
+₩ Note:

 When an application is configured with Out of Band Management, Solution Deployment Manager does not support upgrade for that application.